cutecryptid/pgtd-programmers-thrill-digger/README.md

 ### PlayState
 PlayState represents the different possible states of a Thrill Digger game and are provided by the ``lib.thrilldigger.PlayState`` enumerator.
+- INITIAL_STATE: The gamer has just started, we can either manually dig or call play to execute the strategy
 - MAKE_MOVE: User can keep digging.
 - FAILED: Game has finished because user has dug up a bomb.
 - VICTORY: Game has finished because user has dug up every rupee without hitting any bombs.